mattl/humans-json-php/README.md

 # human.json generator in PHP

+Want to say that you know some humans?
+This project has you covered!

 1. Get your own website (See: https://indieweb.org/Getting_Started)
 2. Edit pals.php to include your own website.
 3. Have a good long think about all the human beings you know